Memset/sftpcloudfs/README.md

-    --pid-file=PID_FILE   Pid file location when in daemon mode --uid=UID             UID to drop the privileges to when in daemon mode --gid=GID             GID to drop the privileges to when in daemon mode --config=CONFIG       Use an alternative configuration file
+    --pid-file=PID_FILE   Pid file location when in daemon mode --uid=UID             UID to drop the privileges to when in daemon mode --gid=GID             GID to drop the privileges to when in daemon mode --keystone-auth       Use auth 2.0 (Keystone, requires keystoneclient).
+    --keystone-region-name=REGION_NAME
+                          Region name to be used in auth 2.0.
+    --keystone-tenant-separator=TENANT_SEPARATOR
+                          Character used to separate tenant_name/username in
+                          auth 2.0, default: TENANT.USERNAME.
+    --keystone-service-type=SERVICE_TYPE
+                          Service type to be used in auth 2.0, default: object- store.
+    --keystone-endpoint-type=ENDPOINT_TYPE
+                          Endpoint type to be used in auth 2.0, default: publicURL.
+    --config=CONFIG       Use an alternative configuration file

 The default location for the configuration file is /etc/sftpcloudfs.conf.

 Memcache is optional but highly recommended for better performance.

+By default Swift auth 1.0 will be used, and is compatible with Rackspace Cloud Files and OpenStack Object Storage (Swift) using swauth authentication middleware.

+Optionally OpenStack Identity Service 2.0 (*aka* keystone) can be used.
+Currently python-keystoneclient is required to use auth 2.0 and it can be enabled with *--keystone-auth* option.
+Please check the example configuration file for further details.

 License